jvermeir/ShoppingList/README.md

 - add a generate shopping list button
 - allow reordering by draging the recipe part
 - delete by swiping away
+- make sure ui scales to the max available width

 recipe lines show as: